netdata/netdata/collectors/apps.plugin/README.md

 chmod 4750 /usr/libexec/netdata/plugins.d/apps.plugin
 ```

-You will have to run these, every time you update netdata.
+You will have to run these, every time you update Netdata.

 ## Security

 `apps.plugin` performs a hard-coded function of building the process tree in memory,
-iterating forever, collecting metrics for each running process and sending them to netdata.
+iterating forever, collecting metrics for each running process and sending them to Netdata.
-This is a one-way communication, from `apps.plugin` to netdata.
+This is a one-way communication, from `apps.plugin` to Netdata.

-So, since `apps.plugin` cannot be instructed by netdata for the actions it performs,
+So, since `apps.plugin` cannot be instructed by Netdata for the actions it performs,
 we think it is pretty safe to allow it have these increased privileges.

 Keep in mind that `apps.plugin` will still run without escalated permissions,